Holusion/native/cache-control/README.md

 Electron :

 ```
-    firebase
+    npm i firebase
 ```
+ > it's best to use it in the main thread, then dispatch state changes through [ipcRenderer](https://www.electronjs.org/fr/docs/latest/api/ipc-renderer#ipcrenderersendchannel-args)

 Node :
 ```
-    firebase
+    npm i firebase
-    #fetch is required only if upload to the controller is used
+    #fetch is required only if upload to the controller is used (the `sync` module)
-    node-fetch # or use --experimental-fetch flag
-    abort-controller
-    formdata-node
+    npm i node-fetch abort-controller formdata-node
 ```

-node users should also define fetch, AbortController and FormData into the global scope :
+when using node-fetch, define AbortController and FormData into the global scope :

 ```
 global.fetch = require("node-fetch");
 etc...